Qumulo/docs/supermicro.md

 | Bottom row (`1`, `0`) | Back end   | Communication between nodes |

 ## Connecting the Power
-**Important:** Make sure that the voltages for both power sockets are the same (for example, both at 115 V or both at 208 V).
+**Important:** Make sure that the voltages for both power supply units (PSUs) are the same (for example, both at 115 V or both at 208 V).

 After you connect your QSFP28 ports, connect power to the node.
 There are two power sockets on the back of your node.
-To maximize redundancy, connect each socket to a separate power supply or power distribution unit (PDU).
+To maximize redundancy, connect each PSU to a separate power supply or power distribution unit (PDU).

-When you connect the power to your node, it turns on automatically.

 # Step 3: Installing Qumulo Core on Your Nodes
 This section describes how to install Qumulo Core on your Supermicro nodes.